MaibornWolff/metric-gardener/README.md

 #### Install required build tools:

 -   This project is based upon Node.js.
 Therefore, there has to be a recent version of Node.js installed on your machine (see `engines` entry of package.json for version requirements).
--   Ensure that you have installed all build tools necessary to compile the native C/C++ parts of the required tree-sitter package: https://github.com/nodejs/node-gyp#installation
+-   Ensure that you have installed all build tools necessary to compile the native C/C++ parts of the required tree-sitter package:
+    -   Ensure that a supported version of python is installed.
+    -   For Linux: ensure that `make` and a C/C++ compiler toolchain is installed, e.g. GCC including the `g++` command.
+    -   For macOS: ensure that the "Xcode Command Line Tools" are installed.
+These include `make` as well as the `clang` and `clang++` compiler.
+    -   For Windows: ensure that you have installed Visual Studio 2019 or later with the "Desktop development with C++" workload.
+    -   Further information can be found here: https://github.com/nodejs/node-gyp#installation

 #### Install project and parse your sources: